QuEST-Kit/QuEST/README.md

 ## API Documentation

 Copy Doxygen_doc/html to a device with an internet browser.
-Open Doxygen_doc/html/index.html
+Open Doxygen_doc/html/index.html.
+Otherwise, a pdf copy is available at Doxygen_doc/latex/refman.pdf